markjacksonfishing/katacoda/sysdig-container-visibility/step2.md

+To identify how the cluster is operating, you'll need to use Sysdig.

+## Task

 Sysdig can be deployed as a container onto a Docker Host to provide additional visibility and debugging information.

-## Task

 `docker run -it --rm --name=sysdig --privileged=true \
    --volume=/var/run/docker.sock:/host/var/run/docker.sock \